Nicarim/personal-site/content/about/_index.md

 Big fan of choosing technologies best suited for the problem, not the coolest.
 Always open to teach others about my work and share my knowledge.

-Main tools at my disposal: Python 3, Go, AWS, GCP, Bash, Kubernetes, AWS Lambda/Serverless, SQL/RDS/CloudSQL.
+Main tools at my disposal: Python 3, TypeScript, Go, AWS, GCP, Bash, Kubernetes, AWS Lambda/Serverless, SQL/RDS/CloudSQL.

-# Professional Experience (8 years)
+# Professional Experience (9 years)

+{{< small "Nov 2023 - present" >}}
+#### Senior DevOps Engineer, Point72
+- Helping with major migration from BitBucket to Github Enterprise
+- Creating onborading documentation for potential customers of Github
+- Automation of migration process through TypeScript tooling and Github Hooks/Events
+- Improving documentaiton all around to provide with better clarity and understanding of offered solutions inside organization

-{{< small "Sep 2021 - currently" >}}
+{{< small "Sep 2021 - Sep 2023" >}}
-#### Platform Engineer, Stackerhq.com
+#### Senior Platform Engineer, Stackerhq.com
 - Create environments as a service using ArgoCD and git
 - Advocate developers for best practicies around the infrastructure
 - Helping build scalable platform to be used by the customers.